turingschool/curriculum/source/projects/sales_engine.markdown

 * The `lib` folder of your project has only one Ruby file, `sales_engine.rb` which provides at least the `SalesEngine.startup` mentioned below.
 * All other ruby files are stored under `lib/sales_engine/`

+### Performance

+All projects will be assessed for performance.
+The rankings will be made based first on "Correctness" points awarded, then by the average speed of three test runs.

+These runs will only run our distributed evaluation test suite, not your individually created tests.

 ### Base Expectations

 You are to build several classes implementing an API which allows for querying of this data including the objects and methods listed below.
 Note that `.` signifies a class method and `#` signifies an instance method.